Mattia Cassani: International career

 Cassani was capped at U20 level, a development squad to fill the gap between the U19 team and the U21.

 He also played for the U21 B team consisting of Serie B players, against Belgium U21 on 30 March 2004.
 On the same day Italy U21 team also scheduled a match against Portugal U21.

 In May 2009, Cassani got his first senior national call-up to play for Italy against Northern Ireland, but did not make his debut on that occasion.
 After receiving his second call-up for Italy's friendlies against the Netherlands and Sweden in November later that year, he made his international debut on 18 November 2009, coming on as a substitute for Christian Maggio in a 1–0 friendly win against Sweden, earning praise for his performance.

 Although he was initially named to Lippi's 30 and 28-men provisional 2010 FIFA World Cup squads, he was not included in the 23-men final squad for the tournament, as Italy suffered a first round elimination.

 On 6 August 2010, he received his first call-up under the new Italy manager Cesare Prandelli for a friendly match against the Ivory Coast, making a substitute appearance in a 1–0 defeat, coming on for Marco Motta in the 70th minute of the match.
 Cassani was subsequently also called up for Italy's UEFA Euro 2012 qualifiers against Estonia and the Faroe Islands, making his first competitive appearance for Italy, and his first international appearance as a starter in a 2–1 away win over Estonia on 3 September 2010; in total he made 4 appearances in the European qualifiers.

 Style of play

-A quick, energetic and versatile right-footed full-back, although he is usually deployed on the right, Cassani is capable of playing along either flank, and is effective both offensively and defensively, due to his good defensive skills, consistency and work-rate, as well as his crossing accuracy, technique, and ability to make attacking runs; he has also occasionally been deployed as a centre-back, due to his tenacity and physique.
+A versatile right-footed full-back, although he is usually deployed on the right, Cassani is capable of playing along either flank, and is effective both offensively and defensively, due to his defensive skills, consistency and work-rate, as well as his crossing accuracy, technique, and ability to make attacking runs; he has also occasionally been deployed as a centre-back, due to his tenacity and physique.